johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 - The user information submitted via serialization must then be de-compressed
 - Afterward, the database is searched to find the user information that corresponds to the matching user ID and provided back to the browser

-Now we need to tell Passport what type of strategy we're going to use for authentication, and define what information we will get back from Twitter's API.
+Now we need to tell Passport what type of strategy we're going to use for authentication, and define what information we will get back from GitHub's API.

 _passport.js_: